iumiCash/iumiCash.github.io/docs/orders/get.md

     `links` *list of [*HATEOAS links*](#hateoas)*

-    :    An array of request-related HATEOAS links.
-For example, to complete payer approval, use `approve` link to redirect the payer.
+    :    An array of HATEOAS links related to this order processing (such as to get the latest status of the order, etc.).

 ### Examples